-the later of the two prevails. "[R]epeals by implication are not favored, . . . and will not be found unless an intent to repeal is clear and manifest."
-And in fact, the Court rarely finds repeal by implication.
-As Judge Posner has pointed out, this canon is "a mixed bag.
-It protects some old statutes from . . . inadvertent destruction, but it threatens to impale new statutes on the concealed stakes planted by old ones."
-147
+earlier one and is clearly intended as a substitute,"148 will courts apply the rule that the later of the two prevails. "[R]epeals by implication are not favored, . . . and will not be found unless an intent to repeal is clear and manifest."149 And in fact, the Court rarely finds repeal by implication.
+150 As Judge Posner has pointed out, this canon is "a mixed bag.
+It protects some old statutes from . . . inadvertent destruction, but it threatens to impale new statutes on the concealed stakes planted by old ones."151